MarianBaba/stam1na/README.md

 Stam1na is a robust and scalable automation testing suite built to interact with and validate the functionalities of AutomationExercise.com, a sample e-commerce web application.
 It leverages modern automation frameworks and tools to provide end-to-end UI and functional testing, making it ideal for QA engineers, learners, and automation enthusiasts.

+[ ] faker needs to choose only between a select list of countries [ ] scroll into view elements when signing up
+[ ] clean the code

 ---

 ## ✨ Features